AlexandriaDAO/core/README.md

 ## Introduction

 The Internet has come to rely almost exclusively on Big Tech services as its information aggregators.
-This tweet summs up the effects from this that we all feel every day:
+This tweet sums up the daily effect we feel from this:

 https://x.com/Noahpinion/status/1818776478315954200